box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 When building your request, consider the following:

- * If you do not specify a version, the service will return the initial version that existed before year-based versioning was introduced.
-If the initial version does not exist, the response will return an HTTP error code `400 - Bad Request`.
+ * Endpoints in version `2024.0` can be called without specifying the version in the `box-version` header.
+If no version is specified and the `2024.0` version of the called endpoint does not exist, the response will return an HTTP error code `400 - Bad Request`.
- * If the version header is specified but the requested version is unavailable, the response will return an HTTP error code `400 - Bad Request`.
+ * If the `box-version` version header is specified but the requested version does not exist, the response will return an HTTP error code `400 - Bad Request`.

 For details, see [versioning errors](g://api-calls/permissions-and-errors/versioning-errors).